moss0/UE_Shaders/README.md

-# UE_Shaders
-Technical art shaders project using Unreal Engine.
+# Technical art shaders project using Unreal Engine

+mention desmos

 ## 1. Stylized Water Material with World Position Offset

 - How does WPO affect performance compared to animated meshes?

 - How can you control wave direction and intensity?
+How to control wave direction:
 - What vertex density is required for smooth wave deformation?

 - How does your water material respond to different lighting conditions?

 ## 2. Material Parameter Collection (MPC) System